Skip to content

 }

 What about two parameters?
-Four overloads (const& + const&, const& + &&, && + const&, && + &&, i.e., 2 × 2).
-With three parameters, it's eight.
-That's a disaster — in real-world development with tons of members to handle, writing code like this would be completely unmaintainable.
-Clearly, this approach doesn't scale.
+Four overloads (const& + const&, const& + &&, && + const&, && + &&, i.e., 2 x 2).
+With three parameters, it is eight.
+That is a disaster — in real-world development, you deal with tons of members, and writing code like this will blow up.
+Clearly, this approach does not scale.

 Scott Meyers coined the term "universal reference" for this special T&&, while the C++ standard calls it a "forwarding reference."
-It looks identical to an rvalue reference (honestly, I'm not entirely sure why they made it look exactly the same — if any C++ expert could explain, I'd love to learn!), but its behavior is completely different.
+It looks identical to an rvalue reference (honestly, I am not entirely sure why they made it look exactly the same — if any C++ expert could explain, I would love to learn!), but its behavior is completely different.

 The key distinction lies in the context of type deduction.
-A plain rvalue reference std::string&& can only bind to rvalues — that's fixed.
-But in template argument deduction, T&& automatically adjusts based on the passed argument — pass in an lvalue, and T is deduced as an lvalue reference type, with T&& collapsing into an lvalue reference via reference collapsing; pass in an rvalue, and T is deduced as a non-reference type, making T&& an rvalue reference.
+A plain rvalue reference T&& can only bind to rvalues — that is fixed.
+But T&& in template argument deduction automatically adjusts based on the passed argument — when an lvalue is passed in, T is deduced as an lvalue reference type, and T&& collapses into an lvalue reference via reference collapsing; when an rvalue is passed in, T is deduced as a non-reference type, and T&& is an rvalue reference.

 cpp